Roger Mackay: Career

-Mackay turned professional in 1983 and played on both the PGA Tour of Australasia and the Japan Golf Tour.
+In 1983, Mackay turned professional and played on both the PGA Tour of Australasia and the Japan Golf Tour.

 His greatest successes came in Japan, where he won on eight occasions including finishing second on the money list in 1991.

 In Australia he is best remembered for his 1987 win at the Australian PGA Championship.
 He also won the 1987 Victorian Open by a shot over Greg Norman.

-In 1991 Mackay was named Western Australian Sports Star of the Year.

 Mackay last played professional golf in 2001.